 \begin{example} We describe an NSOP$_1$ theory with a stably embedded $\emptyset$-definable set that is not algebraically embedded with respect to Kim-independence (as explained above).
 Let $p$ be a fixed positive prime and let ACFG be the theory of generic algebraically closed fields of characteristic $p$ with a distinguished additive subgroup.
 Then ACFG is NSOP$_1$ and not simple (see \cite{dE21B}).
 Let $(K,G)$ be a monster model of ACFG and let $\pi$ be the canonical projection from the additive group of $K$ to the quotient group $V = K/G$.
 Consider the two sorted structure $(K,V,\pi:K\rightarrow V)$, whose theory is denoted $T$.
 From \cite[Theorem 3.15]{dE21B}, $T$ has weak elimination of imaginaries.
 One can also deduce the following results from \cite[Section 3]{dE21B}: \begin{enumerate}[(1)] \item $V$ is stably embedded in $(K,V,\pi)$ and $V_\indd$ is a pure $\F_p$-vector space of infinite dimension; in particular it has weak elimination of imaginaries. \item For any $A\subseteq K$, $\acl_T^\eq(A) = \acl_\ACF(A)\cup \vect{\pi(\acl_\ACF(A))}$.
-In particular, $\ol{A} = \pi(\acl_{\ACF}(A))$. \end{enumerate} Fix $(M,\pi(M))\prec (K,V)$ and let $A,B$ be algebraically closed subsets of $K$ containing $M$.
+In particular, $\ol{A} \subseteq \pi(\acl_{\ACF}(A))$. \end{enumerate} Fix $(M,\pi(M))\prec (K,V)$ and let $A,B$ be algebraically closed subsets of $K$ containing $M$.
 Then $A$ and $B$ are Kim-independent over $(M,\pi(M))$ if and only if $A\indi{\ACF}_M\ B$ and $\pi(A)\cap \pi(B) = \pi(M)$.
 It is left to the reader to check that there exists $A$ and $B$ Kim-independent over $(M,\pi(M))$ such that We conclude that $V$ is not algebraically embedded (for Kim-independence) in $T$. \end{example}